-Neteller Free Bets & Bonuses
+Best Neteller Bonuses & Free Bets

-What that table reveals, therefore, is that there are comparatively few bookmakers and online casino providers who do offer their bonuses to Neteller users.
+What that list reveals, therefore, is that there are comparatively few bookmakers and online casino providers who do offer their bonuses to Neteller users.
 That begs the obvious question, then, of why do many bookmakers prevent bonuses for Neteller deposits?

 Why Do Bookmakers Exclude Neteller Deposits From Bonuses?

 If you look at the terms and conditions of the vast majority of bookmakers’ welcome promotions, you will find a stipulation that states that the offer is not open to those customers who deposit via Neteller.

 What you will not find, however, is any explanation of why that is the case and that’s why we’re going to offer as comprehensive an explanation as we can right here.

 The main and principle reason why bookmakers do tend to exclude Neteller customers from their bonuses is because of multi-accounting fraud.

 Multi-accounting fraud is when one individual or organisation sets up numerous accounts with a bookmaker or online casino in order to fraudulently benefit more than once from any bonus offered by the site.

 Unfortunately for genuine and law abiding Neteller users, there have been significant historical instances of large scale multi-accounting fraud rings which use the e-wallet service to quickly and easily fund their numerous fraudulent accounts.
 As such, to clamp down on this fraud, bookmakers and online gambling sites have simply excluded accounts funded by Neteller from their bonuses.